Skip to main content

 Day 24: Fault Tolerance — Exception Hierarchies & Custom Domains

 Context: We have connected to raw sockets and streamed our logs.
 But what happens when the network drops mid-connection?
-What happens when the JSON payload is missing a key?
+What happens when a JSON payload is missing a critical key?
 A crashed system is a tragedy; a silently failing system is a liability.
+Today, we architect Python fault tolerance.

 "Pokemon Exception Handling: Gotta Catch 'Em All"

-The most dangerous code in a junior developer's repository looks like this:
+The most dangerous code in a junior developer's repository—the "Silent Killer"—looks like this:

 try: